-PACS 2 seminars are offered only in the Spring semester.
+PACS 2 Seminars are offered only in the Spring semester.
 To register for a PACS 2 section:

 - Review the PACS 2 descriptions below.

 - Make a list of your preferred PACS 2 courses.
-While students will understandably choose seminars based on their personal intellectual interests, they are encouraged to pick seminars that are outside of their major or that explore new intellectual issues for them.
-This is a particularly good time for students to experiment with their education.
+You are encouraged to pick seminars that are outside of your major or that explore new intellectual issues for them.
+This is a particularly good time for you to experiment with your education.